AccelByte/accelbyte-csharp-modular-sdk/docs/custom_operation.md

 Also it is best practice to extend the functionality of C# Extend SDK by inherit the base classes or add new implementation for partial classes to ensure less complications when upgrading C# Extend SDK.

 ## How to Create a Custom Operation
-In this guide, we will explain on how to create a custom operation for custom endpoint and integrate it into SDK core.
+In this guide, we will explain on how to use our AccelByte Sdk C# (.NET) to create a sdk module for your custom operation for custom endpoint.

 ### Preparation
 Create a new .NET 6.0 class library project and include dependency to [AccelByte.Sdk](https://www.nuget.org/packages/AccelByte.Sdk/).
 Refer to these articles for more information on how to create new project.